 How Can I Prevent Liver Cancer?

-Since it's not always clear what causes liver cancer, doctors do not always know how to prevent liver cancer.
+Since it's not always clear what causes liver cancer, doctors do not always know how to prevent it.
 Even so, you should still avoid known risk factors as much as possible.
 Below are some ways to avoid risk factors that have been linked to liver cancer:

 Avoid activities that increase the risk of exposure to the hepatitis B virus (HBV) and hepatitis C virus (HCV).
 These activities include using intravenous drugs, having many sex partners, and handling human blood or fluids without protection.
 Also, be sure to ask your doctor if you should get the hepatitis B vaccine.
 If you are at risk for HBV or HCV infection, ask your doctor about getting tested.
 For people who are infected, drugs are available that can keep the infections in check or even cure them in some people.
 This may lower your risk of liver cancer.